Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

 Fig.~\ref{fig:hydrogen} shows the learned eigenfunctions from SpIN (128), NeuralEF (512), and \nsvdseq{} (512), where the numbers in the parentheses indicate used batch sizes.
 For comparison, we present the true eigenfunctions with a choice of canonical directions to plot the degenerate subspaces (last row).
 Note that SpIN and NeuralEF do not match the ground truths even after the rotation in several modes.
 Further, the learned functions (before rotation) are not orthogonal as visualized in the rightmost column.
 In contrast, \nsvdseq{} can reliably match the correct eigenfunctions, with almost perfect orthogonality.
-Fig.~\ref{fig:pde_summary_bar} report several quantitative measures to evaluate the fidelity of learned eigenfunctions; see Sec.~\ref{app:sec:def_measures} for the definitions of the measures.
-The results show that \nsvdseq{} performs best, outperforming SpIN and NeuralEF by an order of magnitude.
+Fig.~\ref{fig:pde_summary_bar_full} report several quantitative measures to evaluate the fidelity of learned eigenfunctions; see \S\ref{app:sec:def_measures} for the definitions of the measures.
+The results show that both \nsvdjnt{} and \nsvdseq{} outperform SpIN and NeuralEF by an order of magnitude.

-Though \nsvdjnt{} can recover the eigenfunctions reasonably well, it performs worse than \nsvdseq{} as expected.
-We also note that while the computational and memory complexity of NeuralEF and NeuralSVD are almost the same, SpIN takes much longer time and consumes more memory due to the Cholesky decomposition and the need for storing the Jacobian; see Sec.~\ref{app:sec:spin}.
+Note that though \nsvdjnt{} can recover the eigenfunctions reasonably well, it performs worse than \nsvdseq{} as expected; see Remark~\ref{rem:which_version_nesting}.
+We also remark that the computational and memory complexity of NeuralEF and NeuralSVD are almost the same, while SpIN takes much longer time and consumes more memory due to the Cholesky decomposition and the need for storing the Jacobian; we refer an interested reader to \S\ref{app:sec:spin} for the detail of SpIN.

+In the Appendix, we demonstrate the advantages of NeuralSVD compared to standard numerical linear algebra techniques; see \S\ref{app:sec:lobpcg} for its comparison to a matrix-free method, and \S\ref{app:sec:rayleigh_ritz} for the effectiveness of nesting.

+\textbf {Experiment 2: 2D Harmonic Oscillator.} We now consider finding the eigenstates of a 2D harmonic oscillator, whose eigenstate is characterized by a pair of nonegative integers $(n,l)$ for $n\ge 0$ and $0\le l \le n$ with (negative) eigenenergy $\lambda_{n,l}=-2(n+1)$ and multiplicity of $n+1$.
+In contrast to the 2D hydrogen case, it is clear that the negative Hamiltonian is neither PD nor compact.
+To retrieve eigenfunctions even in this case, we can consider a \emph{shifted} operator $\Top+c\Ic$, where $\Ic$ is an identity operator and $c\ge 0$ is a constant, so that the spectrum becomes $\lambda_{n,l}=c-2(n+1)$.
+Note that shifting only affects the quadratic form $\langle f | \Top+c\Ic|f\rangle = \langle f|\Top f\rangle + c\|f\|^2$.

+As an example, we chose $c=16$, so that $\lambda_{n,l}>0$ for $0\le n\le 6$.
+We claim that NeuralSVD recovers the eigenfunctions with positive eigenvalues, the first $28(=1+\ldots+7)$ states for this case, and the nonpositive part will converge to the constant zero function; see Theorem~\ref{thm:schmidt_evd_noncompact} in \S\ref{app:sec:noncompact}.
+We note that the LoRA objective~\eqref{eq:lora_obj} is still well-defined even when $\Top$ is not compact.
+While other methods are also applicable and can recover the positive part in principle, the learned functions will be arbitrary for the nonpositive part, unlike NeuralSVD learning zero functions.
+This implies that one can correctly infer the nonpositive part by computing the norms of the NeuralSVD eigenfunctions.